anastasiia-popova/kaggle_OP_SCP_2023/README.md

 ## Requirements

-Python 3.9 with the following packages
+If you do not use Docker, you need to have Python 3.9 with the following packages

 ```
 numpy==1.24.3